w1zard211933/web_base/README.md

      - `onramp`: _One_ of `centralized exchange`, `fiat on-ramp`
      - `wallet`: _One_ of `account abstraction`, `multisig`, `self-custody`

+If your app supports multiple networks, ensure the URL provided points to a page with Base already selected as the network, for people who will be visiting from base.org.

 5. Add your project's logo:
    - Place a 192x192 pixel PNG/WebP file in `apps/web/public/images/partners/`
    - Name should match what you specified in imageUrl